gingerbeardman/gingerbeardman.github.io/_posts/2021-07-22-itunes-match.md

 But I am wondering if I can get a refund for the years I've been paying for a service that I am not using?
 I chatted with Apple Support through Messages and over the phone, but was told that they cannot refund anything purchased more than 60 days ago.
 "Computer says no". iTunes Match is an annual subscription so it's unlikely you'll get a full refund, and that's before we start thinking about the previous handful of years that have gone by.
 However, I have heard that [Apple have given pro-rata refunds](https://twitter.com/thisguise/status/1416802253416108043) for iTunes Match subscriptions that have more time remaining.

 I've checked my emails and there's never been any advice from Apple that iTunes Match has been superseded by Apple Music.
 The only warnings you find that imply you probably don't want both are in the support documents linked above.
-I find this very curious indeed.
+I find that very curious.

 Finally, I'm left wondering why Apple didn't automatically cancel, or roll-up, iTunes Match subscriptions for people who took out subscriptions to Apple Music, like they do with Apple Music/Arcade/TV+/News/etc subscriptions when you sign up for a Apple One subscription.
 I don't suppose we'll ever get an answer to that one.